upnodedev/op-erigon-docker-compose/Readme.md

 Copy .env.example to .env

-Update ROLLUP_HISTORICALRPC and L1_RPC_ENDPOINT in .env
+Update L1_RPC_ENDPOINT (Required) and ROLLUP_HISTORICALRPC (Optional) in .env

+For L1_RPC_ENDPOINT, you can use any external archive node providers such as Alchemy and Infura or host your own dedicated one with [Upnode Deploy](https://deploy.upnode.org)

 Then just run